-Sue McCabe in a recent great blog called Help I don’t Like my Dog says, ‘The dreaded teens can result in dogs who refuse to respond to commands they knew well a few months before.
+Sue McCabe in a recent great blog called Help I don’t Like my Dog (the link no longer works) says, ‘The dreaded teens can result in dogs who refuse to respond to commands they knew well a few months before.
 Recall can become non-existent.
 Chewing & destruction-with bigger, stronger jaws-can rear its ugly head.
 Confidence levels in your dog may result in challenging behaviour with you, the owner, strangers, or even other dogs.
 Hormones, vital for mental and physical maturity, can wreak havoc in your dog’s brain and body.
 It’s not his fault but it is annoying’.

 She proceeds to give some excellent advice for people struggling with adolescent dogs.